Epigenetic regulation of neurogenesis: MicroRNAs (miRNAs)

-MicroRNAs are a small form of non-coding RNA (ncRNA) that often act as "fine-tuning" mechanisms for gene expression by repressing or degrading messenger RNA (mRNA) in neural cells.
-For instance, miR-9 coordinates the switch from neural progenitor proliferation to differentiation by directly repressing stem cell genes like Hes1 and Tlx, as demonstrated in a 2019 study miRNAs can also act directly with transcription factors to guide neurogenesis.
+MicroRNAs are small forms of non-coding RNA (ncRNA) that often act as "fine-tuning" mechanisms for gene expression by repressing or degrading messenger RNA (mRNA) in neural cells.
+A 2019 study indicated that miR-9 coordinates the switch from neural progenitor proliferation to differentiation by repressing stem-cell genes like Hes1 and Tlx.
+MiRNAs can also act with transcription factors to guide neurogenesis.
 A paper from 2020 revealed that miR-124, the most abundant brain miRNA, promotes adult neurogenesis by targeting mRNAs like PTBP1 and SCP1 to enhance neuronal maturation and synaptic integration.

 Embryonic neurogenesis

 Histone modifications

-Embryonic neurogenesis is the process by which neurons are generated during the development of an embryo.
-In the context of cortical development, neural stem cells play a pivotal role by following a precise "inside-out" sequence.
-Specifically, early in development, these stem cells generate the first-born neurons that settle in the deeper cortical layers.
-As development progresses, later-born neurons migrate past the earlier ones to form the upper layers of the cortex.
-This carefully orchestrated timing mechanism, observable both in vitro and in vivo, ensures that the cortex is organized in a structured manner, with older neurons establishing foundational deep layers and newer neurons refining the upper layers.
+Embryonic neurogenesis is the process in which neurons are generated during the development of an embryo.
+In cortical development, neural stem cells follow a precise "inside-out" sequence.
+Early in development, these stem cells generate the first neurons that settle in the deeper cortical layers.
+As development progresses, later neurons migrate past the earlier ones to form the upper layers of the cortex.
+This mechanism, observable in vitro and in vivo, ensures that the cortex is organized; older neurons establish foundational deep layers, and newer neurons refine the upper layers.

 Histone methylation directs cortical layering

-Mutant analysis revealed that disruption of the PRC2 complex, which includes the histone methyltransferase Ezh2, reduces the number of upper-layer neurons (those expressing markers such as POU3F2/BRN2 and SATB2) by half, while leaving deeper layers unaffected.
-One study further demonstrated that PRC2-mediated H3K27me3 silences stem cell genes like Sox11, thereby enabling progenitors to transition into upper-layer neurons.
+Mutant analysis indicated that disruption of the PRC2 complex, which includes the histone methyltransferase Ezh2, reduces the number of upper-layer neurons (those expressing markers such as POU3F2/BRN2 and SATB2) by half, leaving deeper layers unaffected.
+One study demonstrated that PRC2-mediated H3K27me3 silences stem-cell genes such as Sox11, enabling progenitors to transition to upper-layer neurons.

-Additionally, experiments using mouse embryonic stem cell-derived neural progenitors showed that increased histone deacetylase, induced by the HDAC inhibitor valproic acid, not only promoted neuronal differentiation but also selectively enriched the upper-layer neuronal population.
-This has led to the proposal that HDAC inhibition may drive a fate-switch from progenitors that produce deep-layer neurons to those that generate upper-layer neurons.
-However, the mechanisms behind this selective differentiation and the timing control associated with HDAC inhibition remain not fully understood.
+Experiments using mouse embryonic stem cell-derived neural progenitors showed that increased histone deacetylase, induced by the HDAC inhibitor valproic acid, promoted neuronal differentiation and selectively enriched upper-layer neurons.
+It is hypothesized that HDAC inhibition may drive a switch from progenitors which produce deep-layer neurons to those that generate upper-layer neurons.
+The mechanisms behind this selective differentiation and the timing control associated with HDAC inhibition are not fully understood.

 DNA methylation

-DNA methylation plays a critical role in corticogenesis, as demonstrated by knockout experiments in mice.
-Ablation of DNMT3b and DNMT1 in embryos leads to lethality due to neural tube defects, highlighting their essential function during early development.
-In contrast, deletion of DNMT3a does not result in embryonic death but severely impairs postnatal neurogenesis, indicating that while DNMT3a is not crucial for embryonic survival, it is vital for the proper formation of the cerebral cortex after birth.
+DNA methylation plays a crucial role in corticogenesis, as demonstrated by experiments in mice.
+Ablation of DNMT3b and DNMT1 in embryos is fatal due to neural tube defects, highlighting their importance during early development.
+Deletion of DNMT3a does not result in embryonic death but severely impairs postnatal neurogenesis, indicating that it is not essential for embryonic survival but is vital for the proper formation of the cerebral cortex after birth.

-Timing of DNMT Activity
+Timing of DNMT activity

-DNMT3b is expressed predominantly in early neural progenitors and its expression declines as development proceeds.
-In contrast, DNMT3a is barely detectable until embryonic day 10 (E10), after which its levels surge around E13.5 and remain elevated in adult neurogenic regions such as the subventricular zone (SVZ) and the hippocampal dentate gyrus.
+DNMT3b is expressed primarily in early neural progenitors, and its expression declines as development proceeds.
+DNMT3a is barely detectable until embryonic day 10 (E10), after which its levels surge around E13.5 and remain elevated in adult neurogenic regions such as the subventricular zone (SVZ) and the hippocampal dentate gyrus.